meghakprasad/Book_Donation_Application/README.md

 # To Run The Project

-1. Download Android Studio from Android Developer website.
+1. Download Android Studio from the Android Developer website.

 		https://developer.android.com/